Marc Tardif: WHA years

 In Quebec, Tardif became one of the league's preeminent stars.
-He finished the 1974–75 WHA season with 50 goals, and added a league-leading 10 goals in the playoffs en route to the AVCO Cup finals against the eventual champion Houston Aeros.
-The next season, he led the WHA in goals, assists and points by wide margins and became only the second professional player to score 70 goals in a single season, while the Nordiques rampaged to 50 wins.
-Tardif's playoffs were cut short after he incurred serious head injuries in an attack (on April 11, 1976) by Calgary Cowboys enforcer Rick Jodzio, leading to one of the first cases where a hockey player was charged in a court of law for assault.
+He finished the 1974–75 WHA season with 50 goals and added a league-leading 10 goals in the playoffs on the road to the Avco Cup Final against the eventual champion Houston Aeros.
+On December 8, 1975, Tardif signed a contract with Quebec for ten years that was estimated to be worth $1.6 million.
+Tardif immediately became an icon for the French Canadian locale.
+The next season, he led the WHA in goals, assists and points by wide margins and became only the third professional player to score 70 goals in a single season (after Phil Esposito and Bobby Hull), while the Nordiques rampaged to 50 wins.
+Tardif's playoffs were cut short after he incurred serious head injuries in an attack during game two of the Quarterfinals matchup on April 11 against the Calgary Cowboys by enforcer Rick Jodzio, leading to one of the first cases where a hockey player was charged in a court of law for assault.
 Tardif did not skate for four months and dealt with dizzy spells for a time.
+So incensed were the Nordiques that they threatened to not play the rest of the playoffs unless the league agreed to their three demands (a lifetime suspension of Jodzio, the suspension of Calgary coach Joe Crozier and the resignation of WHA executive Bud Poile; Quebec ultimately played while Jodzio and Crozier were issued suspensions).
+On May 26, 1976, Tardif was awarded the league MVP.
 Tardif stated in later years that the brawl made him a "more careful player" and teammates stated he was never the same player.

-The next season Tardif was named the captain of the Nordiques, and recovered to post another 100-point campaign while leading the team to their only WHA championship, and followed that up in 1977–78 with a 154-point campaign - setting a professional hockey record eventually broken by Wayne Gretzky (who would score 164 points in the 1980-81 NHL season)- for which he received his second league MVP award.
+Despite doubts that he might not be ready until January 1977, Tardif, now wearing a helmet, came back to form, playing 62 games while only being hindered by a knee injury.
+He was named the captain of the Nordiques, and recovered to post another 100-point campaign while leading the team to their only WHA championship, where he logged four goals and ten assists in the playoff run.
+The 1977–78 WHA season saw him record a historic season.
+On April 4, 1978, against the Edmonton Oilers in Quebec, Tardif had a four-point night (two goals, two assists), and his assist in the second period made him the second hockey player with 150 points in a season (after Esposito).
+It was a professional hockey record that was broken by Wayne Gretzky in the 1980-81 NHL season; Tardif received his second league MVP award.
+In the 1978 WHA playoffs First Round game versus Houston, Tardif scored the game-winning goal in overtime in game two for what ended up as the last overtime goal scored in the WHA postseason.
+On July 7, 1978, Tardif was awarded the MVP award by the league for the second time.